 He has particular interests in southern Africa, but has also done field research in northern Australia, Jamaica and England.
 His interests and instincts are global and broadly comparative, and he is currently working on the role of missionaries (and museums) in the making of the modern world.

 He previously worked at Birmingham Museum & Art Gallery, where he was Curator of Human History, and the Pitt Rivers Museum in Oxford, where he worked as a researcher on a number of projects, including The Other Within and the Relational Museum.
 He has also taught Heritage Studies and Material Culture to students at the Open University.

-Between July to December 2017, Chris will be based at the University of Cape Town, undertaking a South African National Research Foundation fellowship for early-career researchers from the UK.
-The main purpose of this fellowship is to develop his research project Re-collecting the Missionary Road.
+Between July to December 2017, Chris was based at the University of Cape Town, undertaking a South African National Research Foundation fellowship for early-career researchers from the UK.
+The main purpose of this fellowship was to develop his long-term research project Re-collecting the Missionary Road.

 2017.
 ‘Scarcely more than a Christian trophy case’?: The global collections of the London Missionary Society museum (1814-1910).
 Journal of the History of Collections vol. 29 no.1 (2017) pp.109-128; DOI: 10.1093/jhc/fhw002